snappiee/Donkzz/README.md

 # Instructions
   1. Fill the information in config.json and tokens.txt, as in the file.
   2. Run the bot and have it ready for you.
+  3. To use the autoBuy function, you must open the Shop View embed and select the menu to Coin Shop.
+Otherwise, the bot won't work correctly!

 # Credits
   1. This bot is forked, and rewritten from TahaGorme/slashy.
 Give them some credit.